earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

     Learn how to automate your data pipelines and workflows using Apache Airflow.
 This powerful open-source platform simplifies task scheduling, monitoring, and collaboration, making it a must-have tool for data engineers.
 last_modified_at: 2023-07-19
 ---
-**This article breaks down the basics of Apache Airflow.
-Use Earthly to simplify your CI build processes when orchestrating data pipelines with Apache Airflow.
-[Learn how](/).**
+**This article introduces the fundamentals of Apache Airflow.
+Earthly simplifies continuous integration build processes for data pipelines using Apache Airflow.
+[Check it out](/).**

 Are you seeking a powerful, user-friendly platform to manage your data workflows?
 If so, Apache Airflow might be just what you need.
 Apache Airflow is a powerful, open-source platform for managing complex data workflows and machine learning tasks.
 Its Python-based architecture seamlessly integrates with other Python tools and its web-based interface simplifies monitoring and managing workflows.
 With features like task dependency management and retries, Airflow streamlines workflow management to improve efficiency for teams of any size.